-The information required by this item is set forth below and in the Company's Definitive Proxy Statement for its 2022 Annual Meeting of Stockholders, anticipated to be held on or about October 13, 2022, under the section "BENEFICIAL OWNERSHIP OF PAYCHEX COMMON STOCK," and is incorporated herein by reference.
+The information required by this item is set forth below and in the Company's Definitive Proxy Statement for its 2023 Annual Meeting of Stockholders, anticipated to be held on or about October 12, 2023, under the section "BENEFICIAL OWNERSHIP OF PAYCHEX COMMON STOCK," and is incorporated herein by reference.

 The Company maintains equity compensation plans in the form of stock incentive plans.
-Under the Paychex, Inc. 2002 Stock Incentive Plan, as last amended and restated effective October 15, 2020 (the "2002 Plan"), non-qualified or incentive stock options, restricted stock, restricted stock units, performance shares, and performance stock options have been awarded to employees and the Board.
-The 2002 Plan was adopted on July 9, 2020 by the Board and became effective upon stockholder approval at the Company's Annual Meeting of Stockholders held on October 15, 2020.
-Refer to Note E of the Notes to Consolidated Financial Statements, contained in Item 8 of this Form 10-K, for more information on the Company's stock incentive plans.
+Under the Paychex, Inc. 2002 Stock Incentive Plan, as last amended and restated effective October 15, 2020 (the "2002 Plan"), non-qualified or incentive stock options, restricted stock, restricted stock units, performance shares, and performance stock options have been awarded to

-The following table details information on securities authorized for issuance upon the exercise of outstanding options under the Company's equity compensation plans as of May 31, 2022:
+The following table details information on securities authorized for issuance upon the exercise of outstanding options under the Company's equity compensation plans as of May 31, 2023:

-In millions, except per share amounts Number of securities to be issued upon exercise of outstanding options Weighted-average exercise price of outstanding options Number of securities remaining available for future issuance under equity compensation plans (1) Equity compensation plans approved by security holders 3.7 \$ 69.46 15.6
+In millions, except per share amounts Number of securities to be issued upon exercise of outstanding options Weighted- average exercise price of outstanding options Number of securities remaining available for future issuance under equity compensation plans (1) Equity compensation plans approved by security holders 3.8 \$ 72.52 14.2

-(1) Includes shares available for future issuance through grants of restricted stock units and restricted stock awards under our 2002 Plan.
+(1)Includes shares available for future issuance through equity award grants under our 2002 Plan.
 Refer to Note E of the Notes to Consolidated Financial Statements, contained in Item 8 of this Form 10-K, for more information on the Company's stock incentive plans.